TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Limitations

 \section{Limitations}

-In this paper, we propose a Chinese fact-checking benchmark, TrendFact, which includes structured natural language explanations.
+In this paper, we propose a fact-checking benchmark, TrendFact, which includes structured natural language explanations.
 However, to improve its real-time relevance, the claims in our dataset are sourced from trending statements on platforms, which require significant human effort to convert into more complex reasoning claims.
 Additionally, the evidence and explanations in the benchmark are manually gathered and summarized, resulting in high labor costs.
 We explore whether, in the future, more powerful LLMs with human-like summarization abilities can alleviate this issue.
+Furthermore, the current benchmark is limited to a single language, and we aim to extend it to a multilingual setting in future work to enhance its broader applicability.